EtienneHenn/Autum-Leaf-Assesment/README.md

 2)  Question 2

     a)  Running question 2 through pytest results in a failure message.
-        Thus, I changed the number value of inc() from 3 to 4 inorder for the function to succeed.
+        Thus, I changed the value of inc() from 3 to 4 inorder for the function to succeed.
         *Images included as proof

 3)